joanseg/The-Positioning-Manual/chapters/14-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

 Even so, multiple carefully-chosen strategically valuable projects can pay significant  dividends in terms of both credibility and access.

-#### Paid learning

-As a generalist, I was constantly learning on the job.
+**Paid learning:** As a generalist, I was constantly learning on the job.
 At first, this was exciting, and towards the end it was very problematic.

 One of the core promises of an expert's value proposition is that they *won't* be learning on the job, or if they are it'll be clearly disclosed and handled as R&D or a proof of concept where the risk of the unknown is acknowledged by both sides.